openaq/openaq-python/docs/index.md

 Features:

-- Synchronous and Asynchronous client options.
+- Synchronous and Asynchronous client options - clients to support standard synchronous function calls or asynchronous event loop with async/await.
-- Deserialized response classes.
+- Comprehensive type annotations - type hinting for improve text editor hints and autocomplete.
-- Comprehensive Type Annotations.
+- Deserialized response classes - Python object for easier attribute access, with options for json and dictionary representations.